Covid 19 privacy breach: Criminal charges 'on the table' if malicious motive behind leak of personal details

-Criminal charges are "on the table" if a malicious motive is found to be behind the leak private Covid-19 patient details, the Government says.
+Criminal charges are "on the table" if a malicious motive is found to be behind the leak of private Covid-19 patient details, the Government says.

 State Service Minister Chris Hipkins has also apologised to the people involved in the massive breach of privacy.